akbyk/Watts4Homes/README.md

 ### Components

-- **VoltWise Core** — a Spring Boot modular monolith organized by feature (`homes`, `telemetry`, `rules`, `notifications`).
+- **Watts4Homes Core** — a Spring Boot modular monolith organized by feature (`homes`, `telemetry`, `rules`, `notifications`).
 It owns the REST API, the Kafka consumers/producers, all Postgres persistence, and all Ignite state management.
-- **VoltWise Telemetry Sensors** — a standalone Spring Boot application that simulates appliance-level power draw for every registered home.
+- **Watts4Homes Telemetry Sensors** — a standalone Spring Boot application that simulates appliance-level power draw for every registered home.
 It has no dependency on Core and communicates exclusively through Kafka.
 - **Apache Ignite** — holds the current operational state of the system: running usage/cost totals per home and consecutive-breach counters per appliance.
 This is the sub-millisecond read/write path and is treated as disposable — nothing here needs to survive a restart.
 - **PostgreSQL** — the system of record.
 Home and appliance configuration, the permanent audit trail of every breach/anomaly/penalty event, generated AI advisories, and daily consumption snapshots all live here.
 - **Apache Kafka** — the only channel of communication between Core and Sensors.
 Both topics are keyed by `home_id` so that all messages for a given home are processed in order by the same consumer thread.